-There are a number of organizations in Canada that work to support and assist small and medium-sized businesses.
-These organizations can help business owners with advice and information.
-See pages 228 and 229 for a list of some of these business organizations.
+There are a number of business associations in Canada that business people join as members.They join to get information, services, advice, and assistance from the associations.
+See pages 228 and 229 for a list of some of Canada’s major business associations.
 Learn more

 According to the 2011 Census, nearly one out of three Canadians was a babyboomer (born between 1946 and 1965).
 There were approx. 4.4 million Canadians aged 55 to 64 and approx. 1.3 million Canadians aged 80 and over.

 In terms of capitals and major cities, St. John’s, Newfoundland has the largest amount of precipitation each year (1,487 mm and 217 wet days).Yellowknife in the Northwest Territories has the lowest (267 mm and 118 wet days).

 Some common business practices and customs would include: not smoking in meetings, particularly in workplaces and public places where smoking is prohibited by municipal and provincial legislation and being honest and ethical in business matters.